Can Menopause Cause Constipation? | Home Remedies & Treatment

 What Causes Constipation During Menopause?

 Constipation affects up to 20% of people each year.
-But thanks to hormonal shifts in the body, menopausal women are even more likely to experience this bowel symptom.
+But thanks to hormone shifts in the body, menopausal women are even more likely to experience this bowel symptom.

 Throughout the perimenopausal phase, estrogen and progesterone levels spike and fall before eventually tapering off completely.
-These hormonal changes can have a knock-on effect on your digestive system.
+These changes in hormones can have an effect on your digestive system.
 And so both constipation and diarrhea are common complaints for women in their 40s and 50s.

 But hormones aren’t the only contributing factor.
 Other changes related to menopause can also add to the problem.

 Many women suffer from bouts of stress and anxiety during this transitional time.
-These symptoms can also have a direct impact on our gastrointestinal tract and contribute to digestive issues, including constipation.
+These symptoms can also have a direct impact on our gastrointestinal tract and contribute to digestive issues, including constipation and slow intestinal movement.

 What Home Remedies Can I Use to Ease Menopause-Related Constipation?